Great-grandmother can't dance amid gallbladder operation complications

 A great-grandmother spent three months in hospital for what should have been a one-day procedure, after the operation went wrong.

-Gladys Parfitt, 74, was a fit and active fan of gardening and country dancing when she went into the Norfolk and Norwich hospital (NNUH) in June 2019 for a routine procedure to remove gallstones.
+Gladys Parfitt, 74, was a fit and active fan of gardening and country dancing when she went into the Norfolk and Norwich University Hospital (NNUH) in June 2019 for a routine procedure to remove gallstones.

 But during the operation doctors perforated her duodenum, a known but extremely rare risk of the procedure, and Mrs Parfitt had to have her gallbladder removed.
 The issue she faced happens in fewer than one in 750 cases.